joemoon-0/Cpp-OOP-inheritance-polymorphism/README.md

 A C++ project from a 200-level programming course.<br/>
 Program objectives include:<br/>
---> Managing dynamic memory inside class objects<br/>
---> Use dynamic arrays within a program<br/>
+--> Apply a class hierarchy through inheritance and polymorphism.<br/>
+--> Employing virtual functions<br/>
 --> Using I/O and manipulating the data<br/>

-The premise of this program is to create code that will manage a library's content system.<br/>
+The premise of this program is to create code that will read in Media data and process it<br/>
-This is accomplished by reading in user and book data (typically from a bar code scanner)<br/>
-and comparing that information against the library's book records.<br/>
+appropriately depending on its type and characteristics.<br/>